eland-io/emr-system/README.md

 # [EMR System](github.com/)

-"Transforming Claims Processing with an Innovative Electronic Medical Records System and AI-Driven Health Data Managent"
+"Transforming Claims Processing with an Innovative Electronic Medical Records System and AI-Driven Health Data Management Solutions"

 ## NOTE
 **This document is a work in progess and is meant for development and planning purposes only**